George William Russell: Politician

 He was an able lieutenant to Plunkett, and travelled extensively throughout Ireland as a spokesman for the IAOS; he was mainly responsible for developing the credit societies and establishing Co-operative Banks in the south and west of the country, the numbers of which increased to 234 by 1910.
 Russell and Plunkett made a good team, with each gaining much from the association with the other.

 As an officer of the IAOS, he could not express political opinions freely, but made no secret of the fact that he considered himself a Nationalist.

-During the 1913 Dublin Lock-out he wrote an open letter to the Irish Times criticizing the attitude of the employers, then spoke on it in England, which purportedly helped bring the crisis to an end.
+Russell supported the strikers during the Dublin Lockout, penning an open letter 'To the Masters of Dublin' which was published in Irish newspapers on 7 October 1913.
+He praised the strikers in a speech at Albert Hall on 1 November as "the true heroes of Ireland today, they are the descendants of Oscar, Cú Chulainn, the heroes of our ancient stories".

 Russell definitely sympathized with the Easter Rising and saw it as in line with his views on Goidelic Nationalist "traditional and natural communism", but due to his personal leanings toward pacifism, his individual involvement took the form of editing and writing rather than direct participation in the significantly violent activities that took place.

 He was an independent delegate to the 1917–18 Irish Convention in which he opposed John Redmond's compromise on Home Rule.
 He became involved in the anti-partition Irish Dominion League when Plunkett founded the body in 1919.

 Publisher

-Russell was editor (from 1905-23) of the Irish Homestead, the journal of the IAOS.
+Russell was editor (from 1905 to 1923) of the Irish Homestead, the journal of the IAOS.
 His gifts as a writer and publicist gained him a wide influence on the cause of agricultural cooperation.
 He then became editor of The Irish Statesman, the paper of the Irish Dominion League, which merged with the Irish Homestead, from 15 September 1923 until 12 April 1930.

 With the demise of this newspaper, he was for the first time in his adult life without a job, and there were concerns that he could find himself in a state of poverty, as he had never earned very much money from his paintings or books.
 At one point his son Diarmuid was reduced to selling off early drafts of his father's works to raise money, to the annoyance of Russell, who accused the lad, with whom his relations were not good, of "raiding the wastepaper baskets".

 Unbeknownst to him meetings and collections were organized and later that year at Plunkett House he was presented by Father T. Finlay with a cheque for £800.
 This enabled him to visit the United States the next year, where he was well received all over the country and his books sold in large numbers.

 He used the pseudonym "AE", or more properly, "Æ".
 This derived from an earlier Æon signifying the lifelong quest of man, subsequently abbreviated.